DiogoSantoss/ctf-writeups/lab3/pickles_in_a_seri(al)ous_race.md

 with open(note_path, 'wb') as f:
     pickle.dump(note, f)
 ```
-Therefore, the payload must be sent written to the file using the FREE_MODE.
+Therefore, the payload must be written to the file using the `FREE_MODE`.
-To be able to write with FREE_MODE and later read with CLASSY_MODE, it's necessary to exploit a race condition in the verification of the user mode choice.
+To be able to write with `FREE_MODE` and later read with `CLASSY_MODE`, it's necessary to exploit a race condition in the verification of the user mode choice.
 ```python
 if not check_mode(FREE_MODE):
     reset(FREE_MODE)
 ```
 First create two sessions (`free` and `classy`) with the same user.
-Then, in the `free` session, enter the FREE_MODE and in the `classy` enter the CLASSY_MODE.
+Then, in the `free` session, enter the `FREE_MODE` and in the `classy` enter the `CLASSY_MODE`.
 ```python
 classy.recvuntil(b'Username: ')
 classy.send(b'diogo\n')